 The retreat center is Westminster Woods Camp and Conference Center, 6510 Bohemian Hwy., Occidental, CA 95465.
 It’s about a 90 minute drive from FUCO.

 What do people do at the retreat?

 The retreat is what you make of it!
-There will be optional activities (e.g. crafting, games, hiking, an all-church scavenger hunt, a gardening workshop, singing, campfires, a talent show).
+There will be optional activities (e.g. crafting, games, hiking, singing, workshops, campfires, a talent show).
 There will be yummy group meals, and staying overnight.
 You will get the chance to meet/hang with other folks who go to First Unitarian Church of Oakland.
 You can also opt-out of pretty much everything and just enjoy time alone in the woods!

 Are there scholarships?